-You can also use KDP Rocket to help with keyword research so you can find the most relevant keywords for your books on Amazon and see how competitive they are.
+You can also use Publisher Rocket to help with keyword research so you can find the most relevant keywords for your books on Amazon and see how competitive they are.

 11. Click on the book row to check the data for the keywords you added.

 Now that you’ve added your book and begun your keywords rank tracking, you might be wondering what to do when you start receiving data from K Optimizer 2.0.

 The K Optimizer 2.0 keyword tracking tool will start tracking your book’s activity based on the keywords you entered.
 Once you have enough data, you’ll see the trend for your book’s Amazon keyword ranking and how it helps you sell copies and drive traffic.

 I’ll show you an example so you can see it in action.

 Take a look at one of the books we’ve been tracking, Set in Stone, by Kylie Stewart.
 First, we click on the book row to show the details.

 - Keyword: This lists the keywords we entered for tracking.

 - Trend: This shows how the keywords’ popularity have increased or decreased.